 Beken of Cowes: The America’s Cup published 1990 by Collins Harvill, London, ISBN 0-00-272077-9, includes a photograph of Sir Thomas Lipton with the crews of his yachts Shamrock I and Shamrock II.

-If you seek information on the history of the Royal Yacht Squadron and yachting, the first three books on the following list were written after extensive research in the RYS archive:
+If you seek information on the history of the Royal Yacht Squadron and yachting, the first four books on the following list were written after extensive research in the RYS archive:

 Montague Guest and William B Boulton: Memorials of the Royal Yacht Squadron published 1903 by Murray, Albermarle Street, London.
 This contains an appendix entitled ‘List of Royal Yacht Squadron Members and Their Yachts 1815 – 1901’.